Interpreting in Virtual Reality (IVY) - (2011 - 2013, EU LLP)

 The IVY Virtual Environment uses Second Life to create a prototype environment.
 Users can teleport to a chosen scenario, where the room is modelled in a suitable way for the scenario, and then the user can hear the scenario and can interact with the world to understand how to act as an interpreter.

-- P. D. Ritsos, R. Gittins, S. Braun, C. Slater, and J. C. Roberts, “Training Interpreters using Virtual Worlds,” in Transactions on Computational Science XVIII, vol. 7848, Springer Berlin Heidelberg, 2013, pp. 21–40.
+P. D. Ritsos, R. Gittins, S. Braun, C. Slater, and J. C. Roberts, “Training Interpreters using Virtual Worlds,” in Transactions on Computational Science XVIII, vol. 7848, Springer Berlin Heidelberg, 2013, pp. 21–40.

-P. D. Ritsos, R. Gittins, J. C. Roberts, S. Braun, and C. Slater, “Using Virtual Reality for Interpreter-mediated Communication and Training,” in Cyberworlds (CW), 2012 International Conference on, 2012, pp. 191–198.
+P. D. Ritsos, R. Gittins, J. C. Roberts, S. Braun, and C. Slater, “Using Virtual Reality for Interpreter-mediated Communication and Training,” in Proceedings of International Conference on Cyberworlds (CW’12), Darmstadt, Germany, 2012, pp. 191–198.

 P. D. Ritsos and J. C. Roberts, “Towards more Visual Analytics in Learning Analytics,” in EuroVis Workshop on Visual Analytics (EuroVA), Swansea, UK, 2014, pp. 61–65.

 Learning Analytics is the collection, management and analysis of students’ learning.
 It is used to enable teachers

 to understand how their students are progressing and for learners to ascertain how well they are performing.

 Often the data is displayed through dashboards.
 However, there is a huge opportunity to include more comprehensive

 and interactive visualizations that provide visual depictions and analysis throughout the lifetime of the